catalyst-cooperative/pudl-data-release/README.md

 Many other tables still have not been similarly coded, the `plants_small_ferc1` and `purchased_power_ferc1` tables remain especially messy.

-# Reproducing This Data Release
+# Reproducibility
 It's our intention that a user should be able to completely reproduce the data processing pipeline that we've used to generate this data release, and get the same outputs byte-for-byte, using only resources that are available in curated, long-term archives.
-The main requirements are a copy of the same original source data (archived here), and a specification of the software environment.
+The main requirements are a copy of the same original source data (archived as part of this data release), and a specification of the software environment (which can be reconstructed with packages from `conda-forge` or the Python Package Index).

 ## Original Source Data
 The original source data as downloaded from the public sources and used by the